What Do Michiganders Really Think? MLA Public Opinion Survey on Public Libraries and Book Banning

 Statewide Results

-View the Michigan Library Association Statewide Survey on Book Banning and Other Issues Executive Summary and Demographic Analysis April 2023 Report.
-FINAL Michigan Library Assn Report April 2023 with Regional Breakouts.pdf
+View the Michigan Library Association Statewide Survey on Book Banning and Other Issues Executive Summary and Demographic Analysis June 2025 Report (pdf)

-View the questions asked in the Frequency Report of Survey Responses.
-Frequency Report.pdf
+View the questions asked in the Frequency Report of Survey Responses (pdf)

-View the cross tabs of the results.
-Library_Statewide_April2023_Xtabs.pdf
+View the cross tabs of the results (pdf)

-A 71% solid majority of all respondents gave local public libraries in Michigan – including their local public library – a positive rating for the job they are doing providing programs, services and a diverse, quality collection of books and other materials to their library patrons (34% excellent), with only 8% giving libraries a negative rating (3% poor), and 21% “undecided.”
-A 79% majority of Democrats, 68% of Independents and 65% of Republicans offer a positive job rating.
+A 79% solid majority of all respondents gave public libraries in Michigan, including their local public library, a positive rating for the job they are doing providing programs, services, and a diverse, quality collection of books and other materials to their library patrons.
+That’s up from 71% in 2023.
+An 88% majority of Democrats, 79% of Independents, and 68% of Republicans offer a positive job rating.

-A 70% majority of all respondents said that librarians are very capable (33%) or mostly capable (37%) and trustworthy to decide which books and reading materials should be included in your local library collections.
-Another 18% said librarians are only a little capable (12%) or not really capable at all (6%) in deciding what books and reading materials should comprise the collection, with 12% undecided.
-This includes 85% of Democrats, 67% of Independents and 57% of Republicans.
+A 75% solid majority of all respondents said that librarians are very capable or mostly capable and trustworthy to decide which books and reading materials should be included in their local library collections.
+This includes 83% of Democrats, 69% of Independents, and 62% of Republicans.

-A 42% plurality of all respondents agreed that “there is absolutely no time when a book should be banned from local public libraries,” 45% said “there are rare times when it may be appropriate to ban books from local public libraries,” with 9% saying “there are many inappropriate books that should be banned from local public libraries.”
-A 57% majority of Democrats, a 46% plurality of Independents and 27% of Republicans say books should never be banned, with another 40% of Democrats, 47% of Independents and 49% of Republicans saying books should rarely be banned.
+In a reversal of opinion, a 50% bare majority of respondents said that “there is absolutely no time when a book should be banned from local public libraries,” with another 39% saying “there are rare times when it may be appropriate to ban books from local public libraries, and 8% saying “there are many inappropriate books that should be banned from local public libraries.”
+These results are flipped from the 2023 survey when 45% said “there are rare rimes when it may be appropriate to ban books from local public libraries,” with only 42% saying “there is absolutely no time when a book should be banned from local public libraries,” and 9% saying “there are many inappropriate books that should be banned from local public libraries.”
+A 67% majority of Democrats, 43% of Independents, and 33% of Republicans say books should never be banned, with another 30% of Democrats, 45% of Independents, and 47% of Republicans saying books should rarely be banned.

-67% of all respondents said that “books with discussions about sex, gender identity or sexual orientation” should never be banned, with 21% saying they should sometimes be banned and 9% saying they should always be banned.
-An 86% majority of Democrats, 76% of Independents and 46% of Republicans said these books should never be banned.
+68% of all respondents said that “books with discussions about sex, gender identity or sexual orientation” should never be banned (up from 67% in 2023), with 18% saying they should “sometimes be banned” (down from 21%) and 11% saying they should always be banned (up from 9% in 2023).
+An 87% majority of Democrats, 70% of Independents, and 47% of Republicans said these books should never be banned.

-A 75% solid majority of all respondents said they agree the most that “we need to protect the ability of young people to have access to books from which they can learn about and understand different perspectives and help them grow into adults who can think for themselves,” while only 17% agreed that “we need to protect young people from books that they might find upsetting or that reflect ideologies and lifestyles that are outside of the mainstream.”
-A 93% majority of Democrats, 81% of Independents and 56% of Republicans agree.
+An 82% solid majority of all respondents said they agree the most that “we need to protect the ability of young people to have access to books from which they can learn about and understand different perspectives and help them grow into adults who can think for themselves,” up from 75% in 2023.
+Only 15% agreed that “we need to protect young people from books that they might find upsetting or that reflect ideologies and lifestyles that are outside of the mainstream.”
+A 95% majority of Democrats, 84% of Independents, and 65% of Republicans agree.

-An 80% overwhelming majority of all respondents agreed with the statement that “individual parents can set rules for their own children, but they do not have the right to decide for other parents what books are available to their children,” with 15% agreeing that “parents have a right NOT to have their children exposed to objectional books at the library and should be able to join with other parents to have those books removed from the library.”
-This includes 94% of Democrats, 86% of Independents and 64% of Republicans.
+An 85% overwhelming majority of all respondents agreed with the statement that “Individual parents can set rules for their own children, but they do not have the right to decide for other parents what books are available to their children.”
+In the 2023 survey, 80% offered the same opinion.
+Only 13% agreed with the statement that “parents have a right NOT to have their children exposed to objectionable books at the library and should be able to join with other parents to have those books removed from the library.”
+This includes 97% of Democrats, 87% of Independents, and 71% of Republicans.

 Regional Results